kmamal/node-sdl/README.md

 Because controllers are an abstraction over joysticks, they operate on the same set of devices (if a joystick device and a controller device have the same id, then they refer to the same underlying physical device).
 For a joystick device to also be available as a controller device it needs a "mapping".
-A mapping is a string that consists of the device's GUID, it's name, and a series of pairings between one joystick axis/button and the corresponding controller axis/button name.
+A mapping is a string that consists of the device's GUID, its name, and a series of pairings between one joystick axis/button and the corresponding controller axis/button name.
 See the sample output [`here`](#sdlcontrollerdevices) for an example.
 SDL has pretty good default controller mappings, but if you need more, there's a community sourced database available on https://github.com/gabomdq/SDL_GameControllerDB.
-You can add them via:
+Add them via:

 ```js
 const url = 'https://raw.githubusercontent.com/gabomdq/SDL_GameControllerDB/master/gamecontrollerdb.txt'